Privacy Policy

 Using our Website and Instant Messaging

-[ 18 ] Our instant messaging service and website may use anonymised information on the content you have viewed.
+[ 18 ] Our instant messaging service and website may use information, which we later anonymise, on the content you have viewed.
 A list of the information that you have recently viewed is also cached in the local storage on your mobile or other device.
 You can delete this reading history in the settings.

 How We Collect Personal Data